P-D-G/Awesome-CV/README.md

 <br />

+## Modifications in this fork

+* Adapted folder architecture to fit Overleaf implementation (see file headers)
+* Small layout/presentation changes
+* Anonymization of presented informations
+* Added Publications section for academic work

 ## What is Awesome CV?

 **Awesome CV** is LaTeX template for a **CV(Curriculum Vitae)**, **Résumé** or **Cover Letter** inspired by [Fancy CV](https://www.sharelatex.com/templates/cv-or-resume/fancy-cv).
 It is easy to customize your own template, especially since it is really written by a clean, semantic markup.